iamKarthikBK/chromite/docs/configuring_core.md

 * __HISTLEN__: Valid only for gshare.
 Accepts a number indicating the number of bits in the global history register.
 * __EXTRAHIST__: Valid only for gshare.
 Accepts a number indicating the number of extra speculative bits in the GHR.
 For c-class 3 gives the best performance.
 * __RASDEPTH__: Number of entries in the Return-Address-Stack.
-* __RASTAGDEPTH__: The direct mapped gshare maintains a separate table for ras entries.
-This field indicates the size of that table.

 ## Configuring the Instruction Cache